CMS Comparison: Most Popular CMS (Statistic)

 Drupal

-Similar to WordPress, Drupal is a versatile, open-source CMS that allows its users to create simple blogs, intricate websites, or even entire social networks.
-Representing around 5.6% of the CMS integrations for websites from our sample, Drupal is able to stake out second place on our list, although the distance to first is considerable.
+Drupal is a versatile, open-source CMS that helps its users create everything from basic blogs to social networks.
+Accounting for around 5.6% of the CMS integrations from our sample, Drupal claims second place on our list.
+Still, it's quite far off WordPress.

-Setting up Drupal is a bit more complicated than WordPress, and if doing everything by default, you'll need to make some additional changes.
-With that said, Drupal is well-suited to experienced developers looking to bring more detailed websites to life.
+Setup is slightly more complicated than WordPress, and you will likely want to change some default settings.
+With that said, Drupal is well-suited for experienced developers looking to bring more detailed websites to life.

-Drupal takes second place in our list, some ways off our #1, WordPress.
+Drupal takes second place in our list, but is far behind WordPress.

-As an open-source CMS, Drupal is free, and doesn't require users to pay licensing or other fees.
-Since it's a self-hosted CMS, you will have to foot the bill for hosting, securing your website, and more, however.
+As an open-source CMS, Drupal is free.
+Since it's a self-hosted CMS, you will have to pay separately for hosting, a domain, securing your website, and more.

 Free, open-source CMS